Sledmine/mercury/README.md

 Is a console program that allows you to download all kind of tools, addons, mods, extensions, etc and install it directly into your game, everything you need in one place being downloaded in the pure Linux style, basically a package manager for Halo Custom Edition.

 ### What i can do with it?
- - You will be able to access into our package repository and download the latest or the oldest version of the package.
+ - Get access into our package repository and download the latest or the oldest version of your favorite packages.
  - Upgrade to a newer version of your favorite addon or simple uninstall it.
- - Make different Halo Custom Edition versions in just seconds "mitosising" an existing version of the game
+ - Make different Halo Custom Edition versions in just seconds "mitosising" an existing version of the game.
- - Manually install .merc packages in one click.
+ - Manually install .merc packages by command line or by clicking on it.
- - Every other cool thing that we can type in the keyboard.

- ### Install Mercury
+ ### Installing Mercury
  To download and use Mercury in your computer you have to download Windows binaries usually located in the "bin" folder and run Mercury.exe in your favorite command prompt.

  ### Building Mercury
- To build Mercury using this repo you need to install in order couple of things to being able to create a  Windows binary executable:
+ To build Mercury using this repo you need to install couple of things to being able to create a  Windows binary executable:

 - LuaPower distribution
-- LuaJIT environment
-- LuaSec 0.8
+- LuaSec
 - Lua ANSI Colors
-- OpenSSL 1.1.1c
+- OpenSSL
 - MSYS
 - MinGW